redfox2045/ceg-4900-lab1/README.md

 perform the following:

 * [Sign in to AWS educate](https://www.awseducate.com/signin/SiteLogin),
-  go to the CEG 4900/6900 Cyber Security Analysis - Applied classroom, then click the blue AWS Console button.
+  * Click the yellow *My Classrooms* Button
+  * Click the blue *Go to classroom* button for *Cyber Security Analysis - Applied*
+  * Click the blue *AWS Console* button

-  This will launch the AWS console (may require two clicks if you were already signed in to AWS with your personal account) and sign you in as a federated user with a username looking like `vocstartsoft/user236529=lastname.number@wright.edu`.
+  This will launch the AWS console (may require two clicks if you were already signed in to AWS with your personal account)

+  Your username in the top right should look something like this `vocstartsoft/user236529=lastname.number@wright.edu`.

+This will launch the main AWS Console.
+From here you can create resources such as networks, virtual machines, or a number of other services offered by AWS, but first you will need an SSH key pair so that you can sign in to these services once provisioned.

-* Create a SSH key pair via AWS for signing in to your systems.
-To do this select the [EC2 service from the AWS console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Home:).
+* To create a SSH key pair via AWS for signing in to your systems select the [EC2 service from the AWS console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Home:).
   In the center area you should see a list of all Resources you have available (you will be returning here often).
 Right now they should all be 0.